 The Foundation brings together resources from our diverse New Orleans community to strengthen the emerging student culinary arts and hospitality industry.
 By organizing field trips and guest speakers/lectures at Edna Karr High School, the Foundation is able to support and expand on its existing Pro Start culinary arts curriculum.

-In 2017, Alon and his wife Emily formed Pomegranate Hospitality to create a space where meaningful, lasting relationships are created, community engagement prospers, and cultural differences are celebrated.
-Pomegranate Hospitality hopes to foster opportunities for colleagues, partners and friends in a comfortable environment, helping all involved to achieve their personal and professional goals.
-They opened Saba in New Orleans in May of 2018 and Safta in Denver in August 2018.
+In 2017, Alon and his wife Emily founded Pomegranate Hospitality with a mission to create a space where meaningful, lasting relationships are created, community engagement prospers, cultural differences are celebrated, and personal and professional growth of the team are weighed with equal measure.

-Alon has been nominated for five James Beard Awards.
-He has been named “Best Chef, South” in 2015, and won “Best New Restaurant” in 2016.
-He was named one of the “50 People Who Are Changing the South” by Southern Living magazine in 2015, and one of the “50 Most Influential Jews in America” by The Forward.
+Alon, a multiple James Beard Foundation award-winner, was named “Best Chef, South” in 2015, and his restaurant won “Best New Restaurant” the following year.
+He was named one of the “50 People Who Are Changing the South” by Southern Living and one of the “50 Most Influential Jews in America” by The Forward.

 For 27 years Donna Barnett taught the culinary arts to high school students in suburban Philadelphia.
 Her excellence as an educator, entrepreneur, and as a mentor is made manifest through the awards she has received from her peers in education and the community, and the accolades and accomplishments of her students.
 In addition to teaching and mentoring James Beard Award-winning chef Alon Shaya, Donna also guided chef Ari Weiswasser, winner of The People’s Best New Chef for California, Food & Wine.